rsdoiel/skimmer/skimmer.1.md

 # EXAMPLE

-skimmer read your feed items and page items with "less -R".
+skimmer update your feed database and read your feed items and page items with "less -R".

 ~~~
+{app_name] -fetch
 skimmer | less -R
 ~~~